Serialcomms/COM-Port-Enumeration-VBA/HowTo.md

 The text "NO COM PORTS FOUND" will be displayed in the combo on a PC with no COM Ports available.

-This wording can be changed in the declarations section if required.

-`Public Const TEXT_NO_COM_PORTS As String = "NO COM PORTS FOUND"`
+Text defined in declarations section `Public Const TEXT_NO_COM_PORTS As String = "NO COM PORTS FOUND"`